smart-data-models/dataModel.EnergyCIM/PetersenCoil/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `mode`: The mode of operation of the Petersen coil.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mode`: The mode of operation of the Petersen coil.
 Default: None  - `name`: The name of this item.  - `nominalU`: The nominal voltage for which the coil is designed.
 Default: 0.0  - `offsetCurrent`: The offset current that the Petersen coil controller is operating from the resonant point.
 This is normally a fixed amount for which the controller is configured and could be positive or negative.
 Typically 0 to 60 Amperes depending on voltage and resonance conditions.
 Default: 0.0  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `positionCurrent`: The control current used to control the Petersen coil also known as the position current.
 Typically in the range of 20-200mA.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be PetersenCoil  - `xGroundMax`: The maximum reactance.
 Default: 0.0  - `xGroundMin`: The minimum reactance.
 Default: 0.0  - `xGroundNominal`: The nominal reactance.
 This is the operating point (normally over compensation) that is defined based on the resonance point in the healthy network condition.
 The impedance is calculated based on nominal voltage divided by position current.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties